f-corvaro/42.common_core/README.md

 <p align="justify">

-  Welcome in my journey at the 42 school.
-I create this repository to have a little diary about my coding experience and to give a little guide about the projects in 42 School.
-I hope this will help someone in future to understand the knowledge necessary to have done with success the projects.
-Watch out about the subject version of the project, it could change.
+Welcome to my journey at the 42 School.
+I created this repository to keep a little diary about my coding experience and to give a little guide to the projects at 42 School.
+I hope this will help someone in the future understand the knowledge necessary to have done the projects.
+Watch out for the subject version of the project, it could change.
 Good coding!

 </p>